TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 Your car’s chassis takes the brunt of all the stress you put on your car, and it’s often the area of the car that people think about the least when it comes to improving it or giving it support.
 The torsion that the chassis experiences every time you turn a corner or go over a bump is enormous.

-By installing a leveling kit, you can raise your body, give your 4Runner more flexibility and enhance the look of your 4Runner.
-There is nothing wrong with a 5th Gen Leveling Kit.
-Almost 50% of 4Runners out there are running some type of leveling kit.
-And, dealerships install leveling kits on some SR5’s before they are even sold.
-So if you are choosing between a leveling kit or suspension lift kit, keep reading to find out what we really think.
-There are many things to keep in mind when lifting your 5th Gen 4Runner.
+By installing a leveling kit, you can raise your body, increase flexibility and enhance the look of your 4Runner.
+There is nothing wrong with a leveling kit.
+A large percentage of lifted 4Runners are running some type of leveling kit.
+And, dealerships install leveling kits on some SR5’s before they are even sold to make them look more appealing.
+So if you are choosing between a leveling kit or suspension, keep reading.

 TRD has the PRO Bilstein Shocks w/ TRD-Tuned Red Front Springs

-Yeah, TRD Makes an aftermarket suspension system but is it worth it?
+Yeah, TRD Makes an aftermarket system but is it worth it?

-Parts included in the This TRD Pro Suspension:
+Parts included in the This TRD Pro system: